-Protesters topple statues in Madison after arrest of man in bar incident

-MADISON, Wis.
-(WBAY) - Protesters have taken down two statues at statehouse grounds in Madison after a day and night of demonstrations over the arrest of a man at a restaurant.
+Evers prepared to activate National Guard after night of unrest

+“What happened in Madison last night presented a stark contrast from the peaceful protests we have seen across our state in recent weeks, including significant damage to state property.
+I want to be clear: violence against any person—whether in the middle of the street in broad daylight, at home trying to sleep, going for a run, or happening upon a protest as was the case last night—is wrong.
+It should never be tolerated.
+Any single act of injustice against one person is less justice for all of us, and the people who committed these acts of violence will be held accountable.
+My thoughts are with Sen. [Tim] Carpenter who was among the individuals attacked last night and wish him a quick recovery," reads the statement from Evers.

+"We also cannot allow ourselves to forget the reason why these protests began: because of the murder of George Floyd, of Breonna Taylor, of the many Black lives taken before them, and because racism and structural inequality still pervade this country.
+Our cause and our purpose must continue to be the pursuit of the promise of an equitable, just, and fair state and country, and we cannot delay delivering on these promises any longer."

-Madison Police say the demonstrators toppled the Lady Forward statue outside the statehouse and then toppled the Hans Christian Heg statue at the King Street approach to the building.
+Madison Police say the demonstrators toppled the Lady Forward statue outside the statehouse and then toppled the Hans Christian Heg statue at the King Street approach to the building Tuesday night.
 The Hans Christian Heg statue was tossed into a lake.

 Action 2 News partner station NBC 15 reports the Lady Forward statue outside the State Capitol Building fell at about 10:30 p.m.
 The report states that protesters gathered around the statue while others wrapped a harness around it and pulled it down.